Before, during and in between our Sunday services we have teams of people who work together to create meaningful worship experiences at St. Paul’s

 St. Paul’s is proud to feature a most impressive St. Paul’s Festival Brass Ensemble that includes trumpets, French horns, and an euphonium (look it up!).
 Instrumentalists are asked to help on special occasions throughout the year.

 Volunteers do exactly what the title says – bake bread!
 The bread is made according to a special recipe and is used for communion.
 Bakers provide bread approximately two times per month.

-St. Paul’s Choir is the backbone of the music program, singing weekly at the 9:30 a.m. service September through mid-June.
+St. Paul’s Choir is the backbone of the music program, singing weekly at the 9:30 am service.
 The choir welcomes anyone who enjoys singing (music reading not required) and can regularly attend Thursday evening 7:30 rehearsals and Sunday morning services.
 Highlights of the year include a service of Advent Lessons and Carols on the Sunday before Christmas, and other Feast Day celebrations.
 The choir sings a broad range of choral literature, from chant to gospel, occasionally with brass or guitar

 A cup bearer is a lay minister who assists the clergy with the serving of communion.
 Sacraments are outward and visible signs of inward and spiritual grace, given by Christ as sure and certain means for receiving God’s grace.
 Baptism and Eucharist are the two great sacraments given by Christ to his church.

 The bishop licenses Lay Eucharistic ministers to administer the consecrated bread and wine at any celebration of the Eucharist in the absence of a sufficient number of priests and deacons to assist the celebrant.
 These ministers may also be licensed to go from a Eucharist to share the sacrament with members of the congregation who were unable to be present at the celebration due to illness or infirmity.
 Training is required.